You may have started your Craftsman lawn mower and noticed a big cloud of smoke or maybe your mower started smoking once the engine became hot.

 When this happens, oil that gets into the cylinder begins to burn off when the engine gets hot.
 Your lawn mower begins to smoke from the burning oil.

-For more information on the results of fill your lawn mower with too much oil, read “This is What Happens If You Put Too Much Oil in a Lawn Mower”.
+For more information on the results of filling your lawn mower with too much oil, read “This is What Happens If You Put Too Much Oil in a Lawn Mower”.

 A bad gasket on your engine can cause engine oil to leak into the muffler.
 This will cause the engine to smoke as the oil is burned off.
 It may seem simple to identify a failing gasket, but it can be more difficult than you think depending on the location of the bad gasket.